MicrosoftDocs/PowerShell-Docs/dsc/singleInstance.md

 }
 ```

 This is because of the way DSC resource keys work.
 A resource must have at least one key property.
-A resource instance is considered unique if the combination of the values of all of its key
+A resource instance is considered unique if the combination of the values of all of
-properties is unique.
-In its previous implementation, the [xTimeZone](https://github.com/PowerShell/xTimeZone) resource had only one property--**TimeZone**, which was required to be a key.
+its key properties is unique.
+In its previous implementation, the [xTimeZone](https://github.com/PowerShell/xTimeZone) resource had only one property--**TimeZone**, which was required
+to be a key.
 Because of this, a configuration such as the one above would compile and run without warning.
 Each of the **xTimeZone** resource blocks is considered unique.
+This would cause the
+configuration to be repeatedly applied to the node, cycling the timezone back and forth.

 To ensure that a configuration could set the time zone for a target node only once, the resource was updated to add a second property, **IsSingleInstance**, that became the key property.
 The **IsSingleInstance** was limited to a single value, "Yes" by using a **ValueMap**.
 The old MOF schema for the resource was: